LoayYengin/LoayYengin/README.md

 - Refresh your browser to view the update.

 ### 6. Update your remote repository
-- Run the command `git add .` to stage all the files that were modified
+- Run the command `git add .` to stage all the files that were modified in your current directory
 - Commit your changes
   - `git commit on "your commit message"`
 - Push your changes.
   - 'git push '

 NOTE: It may take several minutes for GitHub pages update

+## Principles of Technical Writing

 ## More Resources
 - [Markdown tutorial](https://www.markdowntutorial.com/)